kennethleungty/Image-Metadata-Exif/README.md

 In this project, we explore how we can utilize the exif library to read and edit the metadata of digital images.

+The exif library can be installed with `pip install exif`

 ### Files and Folders
 - `/sample_images`: Set of sample digital photos (by author) for metadata extraction and modification